EricWVGG/sanity-advanced-validators/README.md

 ## Extending these and writing your own

-Most of these validators rely on a function called `getPeer()`.
+Most of these validators rely on a function called `getSibling()`.
 If you’re thinking about picking this apart and writing your own custom validator, take a close look at how these validators use it.

 ## Upcoming

-Since building the `requiredIfSlugEq` validator, I took to putting my slugs in a metadata object.
-I need to update it to accept a path, like `requiredIfSlugEq('metadata.slug', 'some-values')`.
+Since building these validator, I took to putting my slugs in a metadata object.
+I need to update `requiredIfSlugEq` to accept a path, like `requiredIfSlugEq('metadata.slug', 'some-values')`.

-This pathfinding should be added to any validator that takes a peer, like `requiredIfPeerEq`.
-It can probably be snapped into `getPeer`.
+This pathfinding should be added to any validator that takes a sibling, like `requiredIfSiblingEq`.
+It can probably be snapped into `getSibling`.

-While I’m at it, there’s a possibility that `getPeer` could detect the target type.
+While I’m at it, there’s a possibility that `getSibling` could detect the target type.
 If that type is `slug`, then it could add `current` to the path, and then I can deprecate `requiredIfSlugEq` altogether.

 ## MOAR